psbrandt/clawlab/README.md

-== Welcome to Clawlab
+# Welcome to Clawlab

 Clawlab is a website to collaborate on musical projects.
-It allow a group of musicians to share their projects and ideas via an online multitrack sequencer.
+It allows a group of musicians to share their projects and ideas via an online multitrack sequencer.

-A prototype version is online here : http://clawlab.org and the source code is here : https://github.com/gabriel-cardoso/claw-proto
+A prototype version is online here : http://clawlab.org

+and the source code is here : https://github.com/gabriel-cardoso/claw-proto

-== Development
+# Development
-checkout dev branch
+Currently under development